-F: Favourite mode of transportation: My cool, quick little Citroën, boats and trains.
+F: Favourite mode of transportation: My cool, quick and agile little Citroën, boats and trains.
 (Considering the somewhat tedious train journey I take every day, I’m surprising myself).
 And boats?
 I dream of taking the Royal Mail ship to St Helena, a 31-day journey from Britain.
 Now, to get the kids to come along.

 G: Greatest feeling while travelling: Being completely free to let the day – and fate – be my guide.

 H: Hottest place travelled to: June 1992, Cairo,